kdleonard93/Black-Nerds-Journey-Blog/clr4ewk6u00010ajk4jvhff2m.md

 #### ✍️ Marking the Map: Displaying Guessed States

 Every correct guess brought a new turtle onto the scene to mark the state's name on the map.
 Simple, yet effective.
-You can find the project here if yu wanna check out the code.
+You can find the project here if you wanna check out the code -&gt; [Github Repo](https://github.com/kdleonard93/100-Days-Of-Code_Python/pull/17).

 So, that wraps up Day-25.
 While the project didn't exactly set my world on fire, it did reinforce some key skills.
 But let's be real, my mind kept drifting to a more exciting project...